 2. Yearly Retreat.
 Each candidate for ordination will make a yearly directed retreat of some five days duration.
-It is the responsibility of the candidate’s spiritual director to assist the candidate in organizing this retreat and in integrating its benefits into his or her spiritual life.
+It is the responsibility of the candidate’s spiritual director to assist the candidate in organizing (although not necessarily directing) this retreat and in integrating its benefits into his or her spiritual life.

 3. Daily Prayer.
 Each candidate will make time each day for personal prayer and for “lectio divina,” the prayerful reading of Sacred Scripture.

 4. Celtic Spirituality.
 This is a beautiful and holistic view of our world and all of God’s creation.
 It is joyful and inspiring in its approach to the world, while not at all denying the evil to be found in it.
-It is a distinctive mark of the spirituality of the Celtic Christian Church.
+It is a distinctive mark of the spirituality of the Celtic Christian Church and the only reason to choose this particular Church rather than any of the many other options within the Independent and Old Catholic Church bodies.
 Learning about this spirituality and integrating it into one’s spiritual life is a very important part of the spiritual formation of our candidates for ordination.
 Further on in this text, the section on academic formation will list a large number of books and other studies that will enable the candidate to learn about Celtic spirituality.